Stouthart/DX340/README.md

 ## License

-Copyright (C) 2025 Stouthart.
+Copyright © 2025 Stouthart.
 All rights reserved.

 _The scripts in this repository are free for personal use.
 However, they are NOT published under a software license.
 This implies - as stated in the [GitHub Docs] - that standard copyright law applies, meaning the owner retains all rights to the source code and no one may reproduce, distribute, or create derivative works from this work._